harsh-sutariya/earth-rovers-sdk/README.md

 ### Known Limitations

 - Microphone/audio is not exposed via REST in this SDK; only video frames are retrievable.
-- Rear camera endpoints return 400 for non-Zero bots.
+- Rear camera endpoints return 400 for non‑Zero bots.
 # Earth Rovers SDK v4.9

 ## Requirements